rsouverain/php.demo.api.graphql.slim/docs/GraphQL.md

 ---
 Learn everything in more details at graphql.org !
-It only takes a very few hours and is more impressive on the listing than on reality.
+It only takes a very few hours and is more impressive on the listing than in reality.

 ## Queries and Mutations